bobabots253/bobadocs/docs/electronics/arduino.md

 ### Servo Methods

-* Disclaimer: to use these Servo method, you must import the Servo library using #include at the beginning of of your code
+Disclaimer: to use these Servo method, you must import the Servo library using #include at the beginning of of your code.
-* To use a Servo, you must declare a variable with a name (myServo) for example with the “Servo” type
-    * Your servo name goes before .<method>; for example, if your Servo is called myBestServo, the attach method would be: myBestServo.attach(pin)
-    * Our servo in this documentation is called myServo
+To use a Servo, you must declare a variable with a name (myServo) for example with the “Servo” type.
+Your servo name goes before .<method>; for example, if your Servo is called myBestServo, the attach method would be: myBestServo.attach(pin).
+Our servo in this documentation is called myServo.

-* `myServo.attach(pin)`
+## myServo.attach(pin)`
-    * Pin = pin# servo is attached to
-    * Similar to `pinMode()` but for servo motors
-    * Lets the arduino know that on the specified pin, there is a servo connected
-    * Pin must be a PWM pin (refer to `analogWrite()` for info on PWM pins)
+Pin means pin# servo is attached to which is similar to `pinMode()` but for servo motors.
+It Lets the arduino know that on the specified pin, there is a servo connected.
+Pin must be a PWM pin (refer to `analogWrite()` for info on PWM pins).
+An example is:
-    * Example:
     ```cpp
     #include <Servo.h>
     Servo myServo;